Coronavirus and Travel Bans: what to do if your visit visa is due to expire

 As lockdown measures continue around the world to curb the coronavirus pandemic (COVID-19), many visitors with expired or soon-to-expire visas are finding themselves stuck in the UK.
 If you or your family’s visit visa is due to expire soon or they’re unable to travel due to border closures, we’ve shared the latest Home Office guidance below.
 We’ve also included contact details for the Home Office’s Coronavirus Immigration Help Centre.

 This post is for visitors on a family visit visa.
 It is general advice and not intended to replace legal advice.
-If you have an immigration question, book your free 30 minute legal advice call on 01274 727373.
+If you have an immigration question, book your free 15 minute call to find out your options.

 My Visa expires in May 2020 but I can’t leave the country due to lockdown.
 What shall I do?